sonibla/pytorch_keras_converter/README.md

 only print a warning.
   - If set to *True*, and models are not identical, *RuntimeWarning* will be raised
+If weights is False, tests are automatically ignored
 - **input_range**:
 Optional.
 A list of 2 elements containing max and min values to give as